Information for Applicants

 - Complete the Wildlife and Geology Trigger Table

 - If there is a tick in the ‘yes’ column of Part B, a Geology Report must be included with your application.
-The Geology Report must set out how impacts will be avoided, minimised or compensated and must be produced by a qualified and suitably experienced geologist (182KB - pdf help).
-Contact with LPA to discuss alternative consultants.
+The Geology Report must set out how impacts will be avoided, minimised or compensated and must be produced by a qualified and suitably experienced geologist (380KB - pdf help).

 Marine: If your development is below Mean High Water you need to contact the Marine Management Organisation to discuss the requirement for marine licences.